runk/node-maxmind/README.md

 ## Disclaimer

-Module is quite fresh and some sirius bugs are possible.
+Module is quite young and some serious bugs are possible.
 Feel free to send pull request / bug reports.

 Module currently work only in `MEMORY_CACHE` mode.